MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-next-steps.md

 Reach out to Christian Baek [cbaek@Microsoft.com](mailto:cbaek@Microsoft.com) on questions.

 ### You can promote your packaged consulting services through Microsoft AppSource
-Drive demand for your packaged consulting and consulting services with 100M users of Office 365, Dynamics 365, and Power BI.
+Drive demand for your packaged consulting and consulting services with 100M users of Microsoft 365, Dynamics 365, and Power BI.
 To get started on providing consulting services:

 1) Get listed as a partner; [register](https://partner.microsoft.com/membership) with the Microsoft Partner Network and [create a marketing profile](https://msdn.microsoft.com/partner-center/create-a-marketing-profile) on PartnerCenter.